HungNguyen686868/DeepReinforcementLearningNanodegree/project2/Report.md

 In this project, I applied the DDPG algorithm to train an agent.
 The details about DDPG are given as follows:
 * DDPG, or Deep Deterministic Policy Gradient, is an actor-critic, model-free algorithm based on the deterministic policy gradient that can operate over continuous action spaces.
 It combines the actor-critic approach with insights from DQNs: in particular, the insights that 1) the network is trained off-policy with samples from a replay buffer to minimize correlations between samples, and 2) the network is trained with a target Q network to give consistent targets during temporal difference backups

-I adapt the code from the exercise ddpg-pendulum [here](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-pendulum) and ShangtongZhang's github repo [here](https://github.com/ShangtongZhang/reinforcement-learning-an-introduction) to this project by making as few modifications as possible.
+I adapt the code from the Udacity's example [ddpg-pendulum](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-pendulum) and [ShangtongZhang's github repo](https://github.com/ShangtongZhang/reinforcement-learning-an-introduction) to this project by making as few modifications as possible.

 - Using Elu activation instead of Relu activation
 - Using bigger Actor-Critic networks